adafruit/Adafruit-MLX90393-PCB/README.md

 To make it easy to use, we've placed this tiny little sensor onto a breakout board, with a 3.3V power supply and level shifter.
 This makes it easy to use with any 3 or 5V microcontroller.
 Our Arduino and CircuitPython code will get you started in a jiffy, with I2C communication to the sensor.
 You will be readin' out those Gauss's in minutes!
 With the address select pins you can have up to 4 sensors on one I2C bus.

 Comes as a fully assembled and tested breakout board with a small piece of header for use with a breadboard.
+As if that weren't enough, we've now also added SparkFun qwiic compatible STEMMA QT connectors for the I2C bus so you don't even need to solder the I2C and power lines.
+Just wire up to your favorite micro using a STEMMA QT adapter cable.
+The Stemma QT connectors also mean the MLX90393 can be used with our various associated accessories.
+QT Cable is not included, but we have a variety in the shop.

 **Specifications**
 The MLX90393 has the following key technical specifications: